judnich/TupleMarkup/README.md

 ### Done.

 That's it!
 You now know all of TML.
-Take a look at the examples if you haven't already to see how it looks in use.
+Take a look at more [examples](https://github.com/judnich/TupleMarkup/blob/master/EXAMPLES.md) (if you haven't already) to see how it looks in use.

 ## License